andrasq/node-qmock/Readme.md

 qmock
 =====

-`qmock` is a light-weight test double library for easier testing of dependency injection style code.
-Mocks are lacking in nodeunit; having used them in phpunit, I missed them.
+Light-weight test double library for easier testing of dependency injection style code.
+Patterned somewhat after `phpunit`, which looks like `junit` I believe.

 `qmock.getMock(master)` returns a mock object that is instanceof `master`.
 The master can be a class (constructor function) or an existing object.